adaltas/node-each/README.md

 [Full documentation for the Each is available here](http://www.adaltas.com/projects/node-each/).

+Note, for user of versions 0.2.x and below, arguments of the item callback have changed.
+See [the documentation](http://www.adaltas.com/projects/node-each/) for additionnal information.

 Node Each is a single elegant function to iterate asynchronously over elements both in `sequential`, `parallel` and `concurrent` mode.